 Littered with island paradises, the Indian Ocean is often at the top of many people’s holiday bucket lists.
-Think you know everything you can learn about the Indian Ocean?
-Read on to discover 37 interesting facts about the Indian Ocean.
+Think you know everything you can learn about this sunny corner of the world?
+Read on to discover some interesting facts about the Indian Ocean.

 Surrounded by Asia, Australia and the Pacific Ocean, the Indian Ocean is the smallest of the three major oceans, stretching between the tips of Africa and Australia and is 28,350,000 square miles in size.

 2. It’s amazingly deep.

 Its average depth is 3,960 metres, with its deepest point, the Java Trench near the Sunda Islands, off the coast of Indonesia at 7,500 metres.

 3. It has many territorial boundaries.

 The Indian Ocean’s boundaries are Bangladesh, India, Iran and Pakistan to the north, Australia, Indonesia and Malaysia to the east, Antarctica to the south and Africa and the Arabian Peninsula to the west – and it’s home to some of the worlds busiest ports, including Jakarta (Indonesia), Columbo (Sri Lanka), Chennai, Kolkata and Mumbai (India), Melbourne (Australia), Durban (South Africa).

 The average temperature of the Indian Ocean is a balmy 71 degrees Fahrenheit (22 degrees Celsius) – making it the warmest ocean in the world!

 The Indian Ocean is a popular destination for scuba diving.
 With crystal clear warm water, it’s home to a wide range of colorful corals and many species of fish, shark, rays, turtles, dolphins and more to explore – it’s little wonder!